lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-Going back to the `ForwardRenderActivity` constructor, after the code that checks if recompilation is required, we just create a `ShaderProgram` instance with a vertex and a fragment shader modules.
+Going back to the `ScnRender` constructor, after the code that checks if recompilation is required, we just create a `ShaderProgram` instance with a vertex and a fragment shader modules.
 As it has been said, in the loop that iterates to create the command buffers, we have removed the pre-recording.
 The rest is the same.

 Now we need to update the `ScnRender` `render` method: